hashicorp/flight/README.md

   The micro-site for this project is [https://flight-staging.vercel.app/](https://flight-staging.vercel.app/)

-Instructions for installation and use are available, as well as a searchable list of available icons and other useful information for designers and developers.
+Instructions for installation and use are available, as well as a searchable list of available icons and the documentation for designers and developers.

 ## Contributing